lemleysamantha/Project-one/README.md

 * ### Recategorize the State column
 To reduce the number of unique values in the state column we recategorized the state and arranged them into four region named as **west, midwest, northeast, and south**.

+* ### Worked on visualization to find Price Outliers We plotted some visuals to find price outliers for that we compared different features against price.
+An **Outlier** can cause serious problems in statistical analyses.
+Outliers are values within a dataset that vary greatly from the others—they’re either much larger, or significantly smaller.
+Outliers may indicate variabilities in a measurement, experimental errors, or a novelty.
+Therefore its important to remove outliers.